$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Aether charged black hole solutions and Smarr formual

 \section{Aether charged black hole solutions and Smarr formual}

-In this section, we study the aether charged black hole solution, try to find the effect of Lorentz violating on a black hole physics.
+In this section, we study the aether charged black hole solution, try to find the effect of Lorentz violation on a black hole physics.
 From the Eq. (\ref{metricar}), one can obtain that,

 with where $M$ is the mass of the black hole.
 The metric (\ref{metric}) becomes,